All Episodes

 People are moving behind different buildings.

-There are most everybody's closer to the gunman than than I am.
+Most everybody's closer to the gunman than I am.

 I'm at a distant point, but the staffer that made it over the fence, we're trying to decide to stay or go.

-And at this point, you know, the the Capitol Police began returning fire.
+And at this point, you know, the Capitol Police began returning fire.

-I do believe that without the Capitol Hill Police, uh it would have been a massacre.
+I do believe that without the Capitol Hill Police, it would have been a massacre.

 All right.

-That was the day you may remember the terrible shooting in the ball field, uh, where Congressman Steve Scalise nearly lost his life that day.
+That was the day you may remember the terrible shooting in the ball field where Congressman Steve Scalese nearly lost his life that day.

-And and Ram Paul and and so many others, Mo Brooks and many others calling in, telling us what had happened.
+And Rand Paul and so many others, Mo Brooks and many others, calling in, telling us what had happened.

-We saw courage under fire that is so inspiring when you watch these two Capitol Police officers walk, literally making themselves an open target, going up against a sniper who's hidden, camouflaged and uh behind a fence, etc.
+We saw courage under fire that is so inspiring when you watch these two Capitol Police officers walk, literally making themselves an open target, going up against a sniper who's hidden, camouflaged and behind a fence, et cetera.

-They they almost if it could have ended in a catastrophe, but you see such incredible courage and heroism among our brave men and women in law enforcement.
+But you see such incredible courage and heroism among our brave men and women in law enforcement sometimes.

 Anyway, Steve Scalise is with us.